1. Take action in your community

 Top up your fitness and tackle climate change at the same time by cycling or walking.
 Too tired?
-Take the bus.
+Hop on the bus or train.

 Wouldn't it be nice to weaken the big climate polluters that burn fossil fuels like coal, oil and gas?

 You can.
-In just 5 minutes you can switch to a green-energy provider, without any disruption to your supply.
-Every person choosing a green tariff adds to the movement for more renewables.
+What's more, every person choosing a green tariff adds to the movement for more renewables.

 You could even be in for a surprise saving.
 Clean tariffs are often cheaper than the standard fixed-rate tariffs most UK households are on.

 7. Take the train, not the plane

 Your carbon emissions will be sky high if you fly frequently.